-Hunting gemsbok in South Africa is hunting for one of the top 10 most favorite animals to hunt in Africa.
+Hunting gemsbok is hunting for one of the top 10 most favorite animals to hunt in Africa.

 Gemsbok are gregarious animals preferring safety in numbers.
 At times bulls become solitary defending their territory against other gemsbok bulls.
 Receptive cows in herds passing through will attract their attention.